-There are 3 main types of property survey available to you.
+There are 3 main types of property survey available to home buyers.

-This type of survey will cover structural safety and highlights problems, including damp, as well as anything that doesn’t meet current building regulations.
+This type of survey will cover structural safety and highlights any apparent problems that will require your immediate attention, including things like any damp that exists in the property, as well as anything that doesn’t meet current building regulations.

-This report will offer an independent report of your property by an expert.
-To ensure that two surveys aren’t being paid for, it is recommended to ask the mortgage companies surveyor to carry out this report.
-Though it may take a couple of hours to complete.
+This report will offer an independent report of your property by an expert in the field.
+To ensure that two surveys aren’t being paid for, it is recommended to ask the mortgage companies surveyor to carry out this report on your behalf, though be wary that it may take a couple of hours to complete.

-This type of survey is more fitted for older properties and those of a non-standard construction.
+A full structural survey is better suited for properties that are older and those of a non-standard construction.

 A full structural survey will provide a detailed insight on the condition of the property and highlights issues that should be investigated further before continuing with making a full purchase, to provide the buyer with a more settled peace of mind.

-You can find a surveyor to carry out a Homebuyer’s report or building survey through the Royal Institution of Chartered Surveyors.
+You can find a surveyor to carry out a Homebuyers’ report or building survey through the Royal Institution of Chartered Surveyors.